klen/mixer/README.rst

 |logo| Mixer
 ############

-Mixer is an application to generate instances of Django or SQLAlchemy models.
+The Mixer is an application to generate instances of Django or SQLAlchemy models.
-It's useful for testing and fixtures replacement.
+It's useful for testing and fixture replacement.
 Fast and convenient test-data generation.

 Mixer supports: